veenasundara/LightningToast/README.md

 Component to display toasts on quick action modal

-When force:showToast or lightning:notificationsLibrary are used to display toasts from a ligthning component that is used as a quick action, the toasts are displayed on the main page behind the quick action modal.
+When force:showToast or lightning:notificationsLibrary are used to display toasts from a lightning component that is used as a quick action, the toasts are displayed on the main page behind the quick action modal.

 This component can be used to display toasts on quick action modals